redmantech/Real-Estate-Webmasters-Export-Leads/README.md

 Real-Estate-Webmasters-Export-Leads
 ===========

 Easily Export your REW Leads, Save Searches, Groups, Favorites in an easy to use format to migrate to other Real Estate Website Providers.
-Like Redman, Brivity, or Blueroof.
+Like Redman, Brivity, or Blueroof360.

 Install: